Cherreads

 Shalius coughs a bit.
 "Well, aside from… her babbling, I waited to enjoy this extravagant meal with you.
 As for my bacon, Akiro ate it while you were in line.
 She was quite needy of its nutrients."

-Kailus' eyes brighten at her commitment.
+Kailus' eyes brighten up.
 "Aw, thanks!"
 His halo shines a bright yellow.

-People around the table shield their eyes from the bright beam.
+People nearby shielded their eyes from the bright beam.

 Background: